Grey Hair Dye: Are You Ready to Go Grey?

 - Add low-lights and blended color streaks until you get the look you want.
 This will ensure the gray hair blends in nicely with the colored hair.

 - Distract!
 While you're in the awkward in-between stage, wear colorful and vibrant jewelry, scarves, and other accessories to take the focus off your hair.

-Remember, gray hair doesn't necessarily equate with being "old."
+Remember, grey hair doesn't necessarily equate with being "old."
 It's a gorgeous color in its own right.
 Some Hollywood celebrities have even decided to embrace it.
-Anderson Cooper from CNN is known as "the Silver Fox."
-Jaime Lee Curtis has beautiful gray hair, as does celebrity chef Paula Deen.
+Anderson Cooper from CNN is known as "the silver fox."
+Jaime Lee Curtis has beautiful grey hair as does celebrity chef Paula Deen.
 Richard Gere went natural long ago and so did Stacey London of What Not to Wear.
 Even sexpot actress Sharon Stone has experimented with it!